4xian/claude-codex-api/README_EN.md

 ### 11. Language Settings (Internationalization)

-The program supports bilingual interface in Chinese and English, you can switch display language as needed:
+The program supports bilingual interface in Chinese and English, you can switch display language as needed, defaults to Chinese:

 ```bash
 # View current language settings